A class of functional identities associated to curves over finite fields: Frobenius and divisors

 which is implied by our hypothesis.
 In particular, since $W_{2g-d-1}$ has degree $2g-1$, we get that

 therefore $g=d+k$; but $k\leq0$ and $d\leq g$ implies $d=g$ and $k=0$, therefore $h^0(W)=1$. \end{proof}

 The previous lemma ensures that if such a divisor $W$ exists, it has no other effective divisors in its same equivalence class.
-On the other hand, the existence of such $W$ is ensured by the following propositions.
+On the other hand, the existence of such $W$ in some particular cases is ensured by the following results.

-As usual, let $L$ be a finite field extension of $\K$, with residue field $\F_L$ and $q^{k_L}:=\#\F_L$
+As usual, let $L$ be a finite field extension of $\K$, with residue field $\F_L\subseteq\O_L$ and $q^{k_L}:=\#\F_L$

-\begin{prop} Call $\A_0(L)$ the kernel of $\red_L:\A(L)\to\A(\F_L)$ (which is a continuous homomorphism).
-The map $\A(L)\to\A_0(L)\times\A(\F_L)$ sending a point $D$ to the couple $(D-D^{(k_L)},\red_L(D))$ is an isomorphism of topological groups. \end{prop} \begin{proof} The map is obviously a continuous group homomorphism.
+\begin{lemma} Call $\A_0(L)$ the kernel of $\red_L:\A(L)\to\A(\F_L)$ (which is a continuous homomorphism).
+The map $\A(L)\to\A_0(L)\times\A(\F_L)$ sending a point $D$ to the couple $(D-D^{(k_L)},\red_L(D))$ is an isomorphism of topological groups. \end{lemma} \begin{proof} The map is obviously a continuous group homomorphism.
 Since domain and codomain are both compact and Hausdorff, it's sufficient to prove bijectivity.

 On one hand, to prove injectivity, if we suppose $D-D^{(k_L)}=0$ we have $D\in\A(\F_L)$, so if $\red_L(D)=0$ we can deduce that $D=0$.

 On the other hand, to prove surjectivity, we fix $(D_0,\tilde{D})\in\A_0(L)\times\A(\F_L)$ and show that they are the image of some $D\in\A(L)$.
 By Proposition \ref{red limit} we have that the sequence $(D_0^{(i k_L)})_i$ converges to $\red_L(D_0)=0$, hence by Corollary \ref{series convergence} the series $\tilde{D}+\sum_{i\geq0}D_0^{(i k_L)}$ converges to some point $D\in\A(L)$.
 Since the Frobenius twist and the reduction $\red_L$ are continuous endomorphisms of $\A(L)$, we get the following equations: